 The Stepping Stones programme supports residents in a broad range of courses covering third level as well as certificate and skills training.
-Grants for the programme are awarded by a panel of three judges based on the resident’s application.
+Awardees for the programme are selected by a panel of three judges based on the resident’s application.

 Third level qualifications

 Certificate and skills qualifications